JakubUrbaniak/hci-production-problems/pp-03/readme.md

 This will allow for the user to be taken to a link that will have all of the information that pretains to each subject and allow the user to choose the options.
 This will be a cause for less clutter on the screen.

-* HCI Guideline Two (URL):
+* HCI Guideline Two (URL): https://material.io/components/text-fields
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: Remove some of the less necessary interface options and include only required information.
+Also created a clear divide between each section of information being inputted.
+I don't expect as drastic of a color change as what I did, but I made it obvious that the purpose behind the dividing lines is to include some new field of information.
+All of the extra information (such as prefixes) can be included in a settings menu after the account is created.

 * HCI Guideline Three (URL):
 * Describe how you implemented that guideline in your sketch: